minio/minio/docs/minio-limits.md

 | Maximum length for object names                                                 | 1024                                                                            |
 | Maximum length for '/' separated object name segment                            | 255                                                                             |
 | Maximum number of versions per object                                           | 10000 (can be configured to higher values but we do not recommend beyond 10000) |

+> NOTE: Number of buckets in any cluster is a function of the hardware limits and what kind of workload it would scale for.
+We advise that you consult us directly via https://min.io/pricing for better sizing guidelines for your use-case.

 ## List of Amazon S3 API's not supported on MinIO